cortexlabs/cortex/docs/deployments/realtimeapi.md

-# Sync API Overview
+# Realtime API Overview

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-You can deploy a Sync API on Cortex to serve your model via an HTTP endpoint for on-demand inferences.
+You can deploy a Realtime API on Cortex to serve your model via an HTTP endpoint for on-demand inferences.

-## When should I use a Sync API
+## When should I use a Realtime API

-You may want to deploy your model as a Sync API if any of the following scenarios apply to your use case:
+You may want to deploy your model as a Realtime API if any of the following scenarios apply to your use case:

 * predictions are served on demand
 * predictions need to be made in the time of a single web request